h12w/gspec/DESIGN.md

 * "go test" command is the only way to run tests.
 * Besides concurency at the level of test functions, GSpec should support concurency at the level of each expectation.
-* GSpec should still be able to split tests to multiple test functions/files.
+* GSpec should be able to split tests into multiple test functions/files.
-* GSpec should still be able to print helpful and easily readable messages when a test case fails.
+* GSpec should be able to print helpful and easily readable messages when a test case fails.

 ###Test Case
 A test case needs running some code and verifying the result.
 Further, the code